itspriddle/josh.fail/_posts/2022-02-08-vim-tips-writing-ascii-lines-quickly.md

 ---
-title: "Vim Tips: Writing ascii lines quickly"
+title: "Vim Tips: Writing ASCII lines quickly"
 date: "Tue Feb 08 15:53:47 -0500 2022"
+category: dev
 ---

-I sometimes need to quickly write an ASCII line (hr) quickly, like `----------`, here are two ways I do it in Vim.
+I sometimes need to quickly write an ASCII line (hr) quickly, like `----------`.
+Here are two ways I do it in Vim.

 I sometimes will separate blocks of code with a comment like: